-As a result of COVID-19, Built has put on hold any overseas travel to visit manufacturing facilities.
-To date, Built's due diligence of overseas supply chain has happened via discussions with local operatives, completed surveys and engagement with direct Australian-based subcontractors.
-When overseas travel is practical, these efforts will be supplemented by direct contact and observation.
+The COVID-19 pandemic restricted overseas travel therefore limiting opportunities to visit manufacturing facilities.
+During this time, Built's due diligence of overseas supply chain has happened via discussions with local operatives, completed surveys and engagement with direct subcontractors.
+As overseas travel becomes more practical in FY23, it is expected that these efforts will be supplemented by direct contact and observation.

-Built is also aware of the local and global economic

-impacts of COVID-19 and the potential for these impacts to lead to an increased exploitation of human resources.
+Built is also aware of the continuing local and global economic impacts of the pandemic and the potential for these impacts to increase the risk of modern slavery.
 Built will consider these potential impacts in its continuing response to modern slavery and provide an update in its next MSS.